cjanani/WWCode_100daysofcode_Pythonchallenge/README.md

 Day 1
 Python code using if-else statement to check an integer using even/odd number conditions.

 Day 2
-Python code using basic arithmwetic operartions.
+Python code using basic arithmetic operartions.

+14 Jan
+Day 3
+Python code using division operartion.